 Recovery from Power Failure

 This covers any interruption which causes all active processes to be terminated.
-This could be due to an interruption to the power supply or a failure of a system component, eg. CPU board failure.
+This could be due to an interruption to the power supply or a failure of a system component, e.g. CPU board failure.

 When the system is restarted, with any failed component replaced, the operating system first recovers the disks (this may require manual intervention).
 The Oracle database automatically recovers to the last committed transaction.
 Any uncommitted (user) transactions in progress will be rolled back (and will need to be repeated manually).